 Not seeing beyond the competition isn’t just a mistake new brokers make, in fact seasoned brokers probably make this mistake more frequently.
 Either way, it is important to mention.

 The commercial real estate business can be cutthroat and competitive.
-There really is not denying that.
+There really is no denying that.
 Yet, collaboration and supportive business relationships with other brokers is so important to help you succeed.

 Rather than perceiving other commercial real estate brokers as a threat, see what you can learn from how they do business: What are they excelling at?
 How did they get to where they are today?
 What are they doing that is working?
 Learn from them.